 Trump makes surprise appearance as GOP formally nominates him for reelection at RNC

-Washington — President Trump made a surprise appearance at the Republican National Convention on Monday, as party members formally nominated him on the opening day of the convention.
+Washington — President Trump made a surprise appearance at the Republican National Convention on Monday, as party members formally nominated him in a roll call on the opening day of the convention.
+Mr. Trump received 2,550 delegates votes, unanimously making him the party nominee.

 Delegates convened in Charlotte, North Carolina, for a roll call vote, during which they officially cast votes to renominate Vice President Mike Pence and Mr. Trump, who arrived in North Carolina shortly before the vote.

-The president, without evidence, claimed Democrats are trying to rig the election with fraudulent mail-in ballots.
+The president, without evidence, repeated his claim that Democrats are trying to rig the election with fraudulent mail-in ballots.
+The president said Democrats are also "using COVID to steal the election."

+"They are trying to steal the election, just like they did it last time with spying," Mr. Trump said.

+The president said he "felt an obligation to be here," despite North Carolina's Democratic governor imposing restrictions due to COVID-19.

-"This is the most important election in the history of our country," the president said.
+Mr. Trump said this is the "most important election in the history of our country."

+As the president spoke, the crowd chanted, "four more years, four more years."

 Mr. Trump is set to deliver his speech accepting the Republican presidential nomination from the White House on Thursday.
 Pence appeared before the convention in Charlotte following his unanimous renomination as vice president to address attendees.
 The vice president will deliver his acceptance speech at Fort McHenry in Maryland on Wednesday night.